programminghistorian/jekyll/en/lessons/building-static-sites-with-jekyll-github-pages.md

 `gem install rubygems-update`

-If you get a permissions error at this point, entering `usr/local/bin/gem install rubygems-update` instead of the command above may help.
+If you get a permissions error at this point, entering `echo 'export PATH="/usr/local/opt/ruby/bin:$PATH"' >> ~/.bash_profile` followed by `source ~/.bash_profile` instead of the command above may help.

 ### NodeJS <a id="section2-4"></a>